 Xiaomi Mi Box S: A decent price and a bit more power

 The last Android TV device on our list brings us back to Xiaomi with a kick.
-Its Mi Box S is once again readily available in the States and sticks with the familiar low-cost approach.
-You’ll only have to shell out $59.99 to add it to your smart home setup, and it brings 4K HDR support into the Xiaomi mix.
+The Mi Box S is readily available again in the States and sticks with the familiar low-cost approach.
+You’ll only have to shell out $49.99 to add it to your smart home setup, and it brings 4K HDR support into the Xiaomi mix.
 The 4K HDR support is no joke, either; we found that it got pretty close to the Nvidia Shield TV in our testing.

 Xiaomi’s Mi Box S also offers a clean Android TV skin, essentially skipping all of the add ons you find with the TiVo Stream 4K.
 The included remote bears the same simplified design as you’ll find with the Mi TV Stick, right down to the button layout.
 Unfortunately, you won’t get the necessary AAA batteries included in the box, and the device’s overall performance can be laggy under heavy loads.